HubSpot/guice-transactional/README.md

 2. When configuring your persistence framework, wrap your `DataSource` in a `TransactionalDataSource`

-3. Annotate methods with `@javax.transaction.Transactional` and profit!
+3. Annotate methods with `@jakarta.transaction.Transactional` and profit!
 The only restriction is that these methods must be on objects that were created by Guice and they must not have `private` access

 ## How Does it Work?

-When you install `TransactionalModule`, an interceptor is added to methods annotated with `@javax.transaction.Transactional`.
+When you install `TransactionalModule`, an interceptor is added to methods annotated with `@jakarta.transaction.Transactional`.
 When a transactional method is entered, the interceptor stores this state in a `ThreadLocal`.
 The `TransactionalDataSource` checks the interceptor for this flag when a connection is requested.
 If the flag is set, it disables auto-commit and returns the same connection for the duration of the transactional method.
 Once the transactional method completes, the interceptor either commits or